-Syllabus: PLG0035 Plant Protection Biology to meet the UN's Sustainable Development Goals, 7.0 credits
+Syllabus: PLG0035 Plant Protection Biology, 7.0 credits

 Växtskyddsbiologi

 Subject: Biology

 Marking scale: Pass / Failed

-The requirements for attaining different grades are described in the course assessment criteria, under examination below.
+The requirements for attaining different grades are described in the course assessment criteria, under examination

+below.
 Current information on assessment criteria shall be made available at the start of the course.

 Prerequisites:

 PhD students interested in e.g. (agro)ecology, entomology, plant breeding, plant molecular biology, nematology, mycology, plant protection, plant pathology, IPP/IPM, pest/pathogen and plant interactions.
 Objective:

 The increasing environmental awareness, to some extent induced by the increasing number of reports on global climate change, has and will have a large impact on management of future cropping systems, especially concerning plant protection.
 The overall objective of this course is to give PhD students from different subject areas (e.g. ecology, entomology, nematology, plant breeding, molecular biology etc.) a deeper understanding of challenges and constraints in relation to modern plant protection in different systems.
-Different protection strategies will be set in relation to the 17 UN's sustainability goals.

-Content

-The aim of the course is to bring together PhD students from different backgrounds (biology, agronomy, horticulture, agroecology etc.) working on plant protection related areas and set them in relation to aspects of policy governing their field of study.
+Content The aim of the course is to bring together PhD students from different backgrounds (biology, agronomy, horticulture etc.) working on plant protection related areas.
 To account for the expected diversity of student backgrounds and to make sure that they are on a comparable scientific level in the management strategy discussions, some lectures in the beginning will be devoted to introducing the fundamental aspects of the topic.
-The lecturers will be asked to give a brief basic introduction to the subject area and then to move on and end with the latest results (will also be discussed during the literature seminars).
+The lecturers will be asked to give a brief basic introduction to the subject area and then to move on and end with the latest results (will also be discussed during the afternoon literature seminars).
 The following topics will be dealt with during the course: A comparison of the natural system and the cultivated system - why do different organisms become pests?
-Plant defense, resistance biology and breeding.
-Pests and pathogens (especially insects, nematodes, fungi, oomycetes) - ecology/population dynamics, life cycle etc. - some typical examples from each group.
-Crop loss assessment and presentation of different management methods, e.g. biological and chemical control, resistance breeding, molecular tools, disease prediction, chemical ecology/pheromones etc. Development of management strategies based on the different methods that are at hand - examples from different cropping systems - agriculture, horticulture and forestry.
-How current knowledge in plant protection is translated into policy and regulation of agriculture and forestry.
-How different protection strategies help to meet the UN's conflicts sustainable developmental goals (SDGs), but also how both synergies and conflicts can arise between both protection methods as well as different SDGs.
-Plant protection strategies are crucial for sustainable global development.
-To accelerate research in this area we need to foster global partnerships, across regions (SDG 17) using agriculture to help achieve SDGs related to Zero Hunger (2), Good Health and Well-being (3), Responsible Consumption and Production (12), Climate Action (13), and Life on Land (15), while simultaneously contributing towards other SDGs such as Gender Equality (5) and No Poverty (1).
-Specific challenges will be raised in relation to global climate change.
+Plant defence, resistance biology and breeding.
+Pests and pathogens (especially insects, nematodes, fungus, oomycetes) - ecology/population dynamics, life cycle etc. - some typical examples from each group.
+Crop loss assessment and presentation of different management methods, e.g. biological and chemical control, resistance breeding, molecular tools, chemical ecology/pheromones etc. Development of management strategies based on the different methods that are at hand - examples from different cropping systems - agriculture, horticulture and forest.
+Specific challenges in relation to global climate change.
 Literature/links:

-A course homepage will be set up and literature provided in the form of research articles, reviews and book chapters.